-I don’t need to introduce the music by Frédéric Chopin (1810 – 1829)—his piano oeuvre is substantial, but well-know throughout. the Ballade No.3 in A♭ major, op.47, CT 4 is a composition from 1841.
+I don’t need to introduce the music by Frédéric Chopin (1810 – 1829).
+His piano oeuvre is substantial, but well-know throughout. the Ballade No.3 in A♭ major, op.47, CT 4 is a composition from 1841.

 Perfect balance in emotionality, expression!
-And here it is again: Yulianna’s perfect sense for rubato, agogics and dynamics—nothing sounds artificial or enforced, the occasional virtuosic outbreaks, the dynamic eruptions naturally grow out of the music, as does the flow of emotions.
+And here it is again: Yulianna’s perfect sense for rubato, agogics and dynamics.
+Nothing sounds artificial or enforced, the occasional virtuosic outbreaks, the dynamic eruptions naturally grow out of the music, as does the flow of emotions.
 Music that holds the user in tight grip, from the first to the last bar!

 Chopin: 3 Mazurki, op.59 (1845)

-Frédéric Chopin (1810 – 1829) started writing Mazurki in 1825—and he kept adding to the genre up to the year of his death, publishing 45 Mazurki during his lifetime.
+Frédéric Chopin (1810 – 1829) started writing Mazurki in 1825.
+He kept adding to the genre up to the year of his death, publishing 45 Mazurki during his lifetime.
 13 additional Mazurki were published after the composer’s death, and there are more that so fare remain unpublished.
 It is the composer’s most personal genre—music that is based on (or derived from) traditional Polish folk music / dances.
 In her recital, Yulianna Avdeeva selected the 3 Mazurki, op.59 from 1845: